GERUNDS / PRESENT

 She sat looking at the sea

-• after verbs of perception in the pattern:
+- after verbs of perception in

 verb + object + present participle,